messman/node-mono-builder/README.md

 run build bridge-client bridge-iso --pushpull
 ```

+## Changelog

+1.1.0: Fix issue where passing "all" modifier would not look at dependency order and would start to process in definition order.

 ## Behind The Scenes

 To 'push' a package in this context of the build system means: